Unique Celebrations of Ethiopian Food and Music: A Must Attend!

 Ethiopian music is assorted, mirroring the rich embroidered artwork of societies inside the country.
 Celebrations frequently highlight conventional instruments, similar to the krar (a lyre) and masenqo (a one-stringed fiddle).
 They accompany folk dances and choral performances.

-Music often tells stories which can be joyful or sorrowful.
+Music often tells stories that can be joyful or sorrowful.
 It is a powerful medium for expressing emotions about food, festivals, and life.

 Modern Influences